 Road trip honeymoon: Zion National Park

-Its beauty is indescribable, and no picture that we took could possibly do its sights true justice.
+Its beauty is indescribable, and no picture that we took could possibly do it true justice.
 Zion National Park was, hands down, one of our favorite places we visited in the Southwest.
 I loved the majesty of this park; it is impossible to not be filled with awe over the natural world when you’re there.
 It is essentially a beautiful, lush oasis in the middle of the desert.
-The range of terrain and scenery in Zion is what's most impressive—red and pink and beige rock formations that are equal parts beautiful and imposing, lush greenery, desert cacti, dark looming shadows, babbling rivers, and big, blue skies.
+The range of terrain and scenery in Zion is what's most impressive—red and pink and beige rock formations that are beautiful and imposing, lush greenery, desert cacti, dark looming shadows, babbling rivers, and big, blue skies.

 The park itself is extremely accessible and well run, with a free shuttle system, very knowledgeable guides and Rangers, and a wide range of hikes and wildlife.
 Even the views from the shuttle bus and outside campgrounds are stunning!